-- Determines the current (latitude, longitude, time and date), and also the distance and bearing to another .
-Or, turns the GPS functionality on or off for all .
+Location - Determines the current location (latitude, longitude, time and date), and also the distance and bearing to another location.
+Or, turns the GPS functionality on or off for all location.

-Man Down Clear - Clears the alarm of Man Down mode which was triggered when your radio achieves or passes a tilt angle threshold or a combination of the angle threshold and a motion sensitivity level.
+Man Down - Prompts Emergency Alarm or Call when the radio achieves or passes a tilt angle threshold or a combination of the angle threshold and a motion sensitivity level.